 I chose to splurge for once and do it with the CRP and I did not regret my decision.
 People here work with the chimps daily and really know their stuff.
 5 minutes after the start of the boat tour we spotted the first chimpanzees and at the end we had seen between 10 and 15, including some mothers with tiny babies.

-The whole tour, which went once around the large main island (which is paradoxically known as ‘Baboon Island’) took about two hours and besides chimpanzees we also spotted lots of Red Colobus Monkeys, Green Monkeys and birds, some large crocodiles and a couple of hippos that got disconcertingly close to our boat.
+The whole tour, which went once around the large main island (which is paradoxically known as ‘Baboon Island’) took about two hours and apart from the chimps we also spotted lots of Red Colobus Monkeys, Green Monkeys and birds, some huge crocodiles and a couple of hippos that got disconcertingly close to our boat.

 Both the guide and skipper were top-notch, and I also enjoyed the fact that the tour was rather small, with only 6 people taking part (there’s not much room at the camp).
-The only downside is that the camp is only open on Saturdays and Sundays, so you’ll have to time your visit accordingly.
-During the week, you can always choose one of the other options.
+The only downside is that the camp is only open on Saturdays and Sundays, so you’ll have to time your visit for the weekend.
+During the week, you can always choose one of the other options, though.

 Nature Walks Around the CRP

 If you stay at the Chimpanzee Rehabilitation Project Camp, you can take a couple of optional guided walks around the area.
-I really loved the night-time bushbaby walk through the surroundings of the camp.
+I really liked the night-time bushbaby walk, which led through the surroundings of the camp.

 The camp also offers a free guided nature walk along the escarpment in the morning, but I decided to take the morning boat trip to Sama Boi Konko Cliff instead.
-That said, you can simply walk around the camp yourself in your free time and even spot some wildlife from the river-side terrace of the common room.
+That said, you can simply walk around the camp yourself to spot loads of monkeys, birds and lizards.
+You can also see some animals from the river-side terrace of the common room.

-For instance, some of the other guests and I saw an African Clawless Otter swimming around in the river, which apparently is not a common sight – our boat guide was very surprised when we showed him the picture!
+For instance, some of the other guests and I saw an African Clawless Otter swimming around in the river, which apparently is not a common sight.
+At least our boat guide was very surprised when we showed him the picture.
 Apart from that, the area is full of curious Red Colobus and Green Monkeys, who were not bothered by me in the least.

 Sama Boi Konko Cliff

-According to legend, this tall laterite cliff in the Western part of the Park is the place where the last remaining Elephant in The Gambia fell to his death after spotting his reflection in the water below.
-From the top you have an amazing view of the bend in the River, the islands and the surrounding fields and forests.
+According to a local legend, this tall laterite cliff in the Western part of the Park is the place where the last remaining Elephant in The Gambia fell to his death after spotting his reflection in the water below.
+From the top, there is an amazing view of the bend in the River, the islands and the surrounding fields and forests.

-You can visit the cliff on an optional boat tour organized by the CRP – The price is 2000 Dalasi for the entire boat, which means that it gets cheaper the more people you can convince to tag along.
+You can visit the cliff by taking an optional boat tour organized by the CRP.
+The price is 2000 Dalasi for the entire boat, which means that it gets cheaper the more people you can convince to tag along.
 The boat also went up the pretty Raphia Bolong, where we had a close encounter with a hippo, cutting off our way out of the creek.
 Nothing like a little adventure in the morning to wake you up 😅.

 Red Colobus Project

-The Communities for Red Colobus Project is a conservation initiative focused on protecting and monitoring the endangered Temminck’s Red Colobus monkey, one of the rarest primates in West Africa, which are highly vulnerable to habitat loss and hunting.
+The Communities for Red Colobus Project is a conservation project focused on protecting and monitoring the endangered Temminck’s Red Colobus monkey.
+I saw quite a few of them during my time in The Gambia, but they’re still one of the rarest primates in West Africa and highly vulnerable to habitat loss and hunting.

-The volunteers working in the project offer half- and full-day tours and taking the former, I got to explore one of the monitoring zones in a nice section of gallery forest close to a marshland populated with tons of birds.
+The volunteers working in the project offer half- and full-day tours.
+I took a half-day tour and got to explore one of the monitoring zones in a pretty section of gallery forest close to a marshland, which was just full of birds.

-The project also offers accommodation in a simple bungalow in their camp, which I highly recommend taking advantage of if you want to start out early (which is always good for wildlife viewing).
+The project also offers accommodation in a simple bungalow in their camp.
+I stayed there and highly recommend you do the same if you want to start out early (which is always good for wildlife viewing).

 Gambia Horse and Donkey Trust

-As Sambel Kunda is on the way to the CRP Camp, I stopped here to get a tour of their facilities and learn about what they do, and I highly recommend you do the same.
+As Sambel Kunda is on the way to the CRP Camp, I stopped here to get a tour of their facilities and to learn about what they do.
+It’s a super important project and the volunteers are very dedicated.
 There is no charge for the visit, but I gave them a small donation.

 My Two-Day Itinerary for River Gambia NP